Start your business

 A registered Alaska DBA name is valid for five years.
 This means you’ll need to renew it every five years if you intend to continue operating under that name.
 It must be renewed between Oct.
 1 and Dec.
 31 of the year it’s set to expire.

 It’s easy enough to renew your DBA name registration.
 You just need to fill out the Renew Business Name Registration form.
-You’ll also need to pay the same $25 filing fee every five years.
+You’ll also need to pay a renewal fee every five years.

 To apply for a DBA or assumed name in Alaska, you need to file a Business Name Registration form with the Division of Corporations, Business, and Professional Licensing.
-There is a $25 filing fee associated with this form.
-Your DBA name registration is good for five years before you need to renew it again.
-The renewal fee is also $25.
+There is a filing fee associated with this form, which you can find on the DCBPL’s website.
+Registration of a DBA in Alaska is valid for 5 years, after which it can be renewed for an additional 5 years.

 The processing time is faster if you file online.
 It takes longer when you file a hard copy of your form by email or mail.